-With Fall comes lots of great events around Raleigh, N.C.!
-And those not only include signature events in the capital city like PNC presents Wide Open Bluegrass and the N.C.
-State Fair but also fun festivals in Raleigh's surrounding towns.
-Apex, Cary, Fuquay-Varina, Holly Springs, Morrisville, Wake Forest, Wendell, Rolesville and other Raleigh area towns offer up opportunities to get outside and take in some of the best of the towns—a good number of the events are great opps to try local beers and food trucks, hear some of the best live music around and shop for local art, crafts and eatables.
-Plan ahead to hit these festivals and events this fall 2018!
+Fall brings many great events to Raleigh, N.C.!
+Those not only include signature events like PNC presents Wide Open Bluegrass and the N.C.
+State Fair, but also fun festivals in Raleigh's surrounding towns.
+Cary, Fuquay-Varina, Holly Springs, Morrisville, Wendell, Rolesville and other Raleigh area towns offer up opportunities to get outside and take in some of the best of the towns—a good number of the events are great opportunities to try local beers and food trucks, hear live music and shop for local art, crafts and eatables.
+Plan to hit these festivals and events this fall 2019!

 A celebration of community, the annual Celebrate Fuquay-Varina Festival (held in the namesake town just 15 minutes south of Raleigh) will include live music, entertainment, craft beer, food and much more!
 Join thousands of friends as they celebrate the town's rich heritage and a smart, fun and creative community.
 Two music stages, a BMX stunt show and beer garden?
 Count us in!

 Sat., Oct.
-6, in Holly Springs at Bass Lake Park
+5, in Holly Springs at Jefferson L. Sugg Farm at Bass Lake

-Come out to Bass Lake Park for the annual Bass Lake Day celebration, a festival of nature and environmental education.
-The festival includes interactive exhibits on falconry, bow hunting, native wildlife, fire safety, water quality, gardening and more, plus live music and crafts and games for the whole family!
+Come out to Sugg Farm for the annual Bass Lake Day celebration, a festival of nature and environmental education.
+The festival includes interactive exhibits on falconry, bow hunting, native wildlife, fire safety, water quality, gardening and more, plus live music, crafts and games for the whole family!

 Diwali, also known as The Festival of Lights, is a widely-celebrated religious and cultural event in India that marks the beginning of the New Year.
 Cary's annual Diwali celebration includes music, dance, Indian food and expressions of Indian art and culture.
 Explore the beautiful Indian culture and enjoy a fireworks show over Symphony Lake at the end of the evening!

-Bring the kids for a night of trick-or-treating, hayrides and a free outdoor screening of a kids’ Halloween movie at Morrsville's Park West Village area.
-Be sure to dress to impress for a chance to win the costume contest for both kids and families, and don't forget to bring a blanket or chairs for the movie (begins at dark, roughly 6:45pm).
+Bring the kids for a night of trick-or-treating, hayrides and a free, outdoor screening of a kids’ Halloween movie at Morrsville's Park West Village area.
+Be sure to dress to impress for a chance to win the costume contest for both kids and families, and don't forget to bring a blanket or chairs for the movie (begins at dark or, roughly, 6:30pm).

 Take a trip out to Rolesville to celebrate the change of the season at their annual Fall FunFest.
-With a variety of vendors, including local artists and live performances from The EG Peters Band, it’s sure to be a great time!
-Don’t forget to dress your kids for the costume contest (for newborns to 10 years).
+With a variety of vendors, including local artists and live performances from Crush, it’s sure to be a great time.
+Don’t forget to dress your kids for the costume contest!